BELKHIR/shinyvcfanalyser/README.md

 If a file mapping individuals to populations is provided, most plots will be decorated with population info, and pairwise Fst as well as Faststructure can be conducted.

-Multi-populations AFS spectrum analysis with moments are also available to test up to 24 demographic models using a dual-annealing optimization method.
+Multi-populations AFS spectrum analyses with moments are also available to test up to 24 demographic models using a dual-annealing optimization method.

-A bunch of tools are also availbale to manualy scan regions of genome for :
+A bunch of tools are also availbale to manually scan regions of the genome for :

 * Genotype distribution over samples
 * Pairewise missingness correlated to Identity by state (IBS)
-* Scans of Fst, Pi and Dxy highliting putative outliers (Fst values > a local quantile threshold)
+* Scans of Fst, Pi and Dxy highlighting putative outliers (Fst values > a local quantile threshold)

 An example of vcf file and popmap file can be found in example directory.
 This is a subset of data extracted from the Dryad dataset : https://doi.org/10.5061/dryad.kp11q of Ferchaud et al. 2015.